professornaite/quant-crit-math/README.md

 # quant-crit-math

-Research to align QuantCrit with the goals of undergraduate mathematics general education
+Research to examine QuantCrit, CritQuant, and Critical Quantitative Literacy in undergraduate mathematics general education.